Baseball Think Factory: Original research

 Given that statistics characterizing major league offense (batting) are fairly well established, much of the research posted on BTF spotlight defense (fielding) in the form of statistics more accurate than traditional fielding statistics.
 Examples include:

-Mitchel Litchman's articles on ultimate zone rating
+Mitchel Lichtman's articles on ultimate zone rating

-Litchman created fielding metrics that use play-by-play records that record the location of individual batted balls.
-Litchman combines this play-by-play data with his linear-weights system that assigns run values to the various baseball plays and their context within the game (inning, runners on base, score, etc.) Some of his initial articles on the system were posted on BTF.
+Lichtman created fielding metrics that use play-by-play records that record the location of individual batted balls.
+Lichtman combines this play-by-play data with his linear-weights system that assigns run values to the various baseball plays and their context within the game (inning, runners on base, score, etc.) Some of his initial articles on the system were posted on BTF.

 Lichtman's Ultimate zone ratings (UZR) statistics can now be found on the baseball website Fangraphs.

 ZiPS

 Szymborski posts updates from his forecasting system known as "ZiPS" under his sub-site Transaction Oracle.
 ZiPS results are also used in his articles evaluating Major League Baseball transactions.
 These projections can also be found on Fangraphs, updated for in-season projections.